1tux/doublespeak/README.md

 Implementation of the Doublespeak attack from "In-Context Representation Hijacking" (ICLR 2026 submission).

-Doublespeak is a novel jailbreaking attack that hijacks the internal representations of LLMs by systematically replacing harmful keywords with benign substitutes in in-context examples.
+Doublespeak hijacks internal LLM representations by replacing harmful keywords with benign substitutes in in-context examples.
 This causes the model to internally interpret benign tokens (e.g., "carrot") as harmful concepts (e.g., "bomb"), bypassing safety alignment.

 ## 🚀 Quick Start